 Equal Justice Under Law is a nonprofit law organization dedicated to achieving equality in the criminal system and ending cycles of poverty across the nation.

-Through impact litigation, policy reform, and public outreach, we seek radical reform of systemic inequalities in our justice system.
+Through impact litigation, policy reform, and public outreach we seek radical reform of systemic inequalities in our justice system.
 We believe the justice system should improve well-being across society, but repeatedly it creates cycles of poverty, ruins lives, and makes everybody less safe.
-When counterproductive laws trap millions of people in poverty every year, communities suffer.
-A justice system premised on equality should promote opportunities for all, including housing, employment, and family relationships.
+When counterproductive laws trap millions of people in poverty every year communities suffer.
+A justice system premised on equality should promote opportunities for all including housing, employment, and family relationships.
 Our mission is to end inequality in the justice system.

-Since our founding in 2014, we have developed special expertise on the use of pretrial money bail, wealth-based driver's license suspensions, debtor's prisons, abusive private probation practices, and other areas of wealth-based inequality in our justice system.
+Since our founding in 2014, we have developed special expertise to fight the use of pretrial money bail, wealth-based driver's license suspensions, debtor's prisons, abusive private probation practices, and other areas of wealth-based inequality in our justice system.
 Equal Justice Under Law works to create lasting improvements in our justice system — to end wealth-based discrimination and create a justice system that is truly equal.